tier4/caret_doc/docs/design/trace_points/runtime_trace_points.md

 - int64_t \* source_timestamp
 - bool \* taken

-In CARET, this tracepoint is used to determine the `callback_start` corresponding to the `rclcpp_publish`.
+In CARET, This tracepoint is used to correctly link `callback_start` to the `rclcpp_publish` that triggered the callback..
-Until version 0.4.9, ros2:dispatch_subscription_callback was used to link rclcpp_publish and callback_start events.
+Until version 0.4.9, ros2:dispatch_subscription_callback was used to link `rclcpp_publish` and `callback_start` events.

 ---